jimdowling/logicalclocks.github.io/docs/concepts/fs/index.md

 <a name="what"></a>
 ## What is Hopsworks Feature Store?

-Hopsworks and its Feature Store are an open source data-intensive AI platform used for the development and operation of machine learning models at scale.
-The Hopsworks Feature Store provides the HSFS API to enable clients to write features to feature groups in the feature store, and to read features from feature views - either through a low latency Online API to retrieve pre-computed features for operational models or through a high throughput, latency insensitive Offline API, used to create training data and to retrieve batch data for scoring.
+Hopsworks Feature Store is a data platform that manages features for model training and model inference.
+The Hopsworks Feature Store provides the HSFS API to enable clients to write features to feature groups in the feature store.
+In Hopsworks, you read from the feature using a feature view, a selection of features typically used as input to a model for training and inference.
+The feature view provides both a real-time low latency API to retrieve pre-computed features for operational models as well as a high throughput batch API, used to create training data and to retrieve batch inference data.

 <img src="../../assets/images/concepts/fs/architecture.svg">